samy101/paddy-vlm/README.md

 Make sure your system meets the requirements before proceeding.
 You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.

-## 📂 Dataset Setup
+## 2. Dataset

-1. Download the dataset from Kaggle:
+1. Click the below link and download the dataset from Kaggle:
    👉 [Paddy Disease Classification Dataset](https://www.kaggle.com/competitions/paddy-disease-classification/data)

-2. Arrange the dataset in the following structure:
+rename the train_images folder to paddy_disease and copy this folder inside datasets folder in PaddyVLM

 Arrange the dataset in the following structure: